 Barbara Park arrived at the writing profession through an indirect route.
 Before becoming a bestselling and beloved children’s author, she originally intended to teach high school history and political science.
 She got her secondary education degree but quickly realized that her calling was to be a writer.

 After several rejections, Alfred A. Knopf Books for Young Readers acquired her first manuscript, Operation: Dump the Chump and two others.
 Don’t Make Me Smile was published first in 1981, followed by Operation: Dump the Chump (1982) and Skinnybones (1982).

-She went on to write over fifty books, from the picture book Ma!
+She went on to write over 50 books, from the picture book Ma!
 There’s Nothing to Do Here!, a love letter to her grandson, to middle grade novels such as Skinnybones, The Kid in the Red Jacket, Mick Harte Was Here, and The Graduation of Jake Moon.
-Barbara won more than forty children’s book awards, including several Children’s Choice Awards.
+Barbara won more than 40 children’s book awards, including several Children’s Choice Awards.

 Barbara Park was born in Mount Holly, New Jersey, on April 21, 1947, and spent most of her adult life in Arizona.
 There she, with her husband, Richard, raised her two sons and spent time with her two young grandsons.
 Park died on November 15, 2013 after fighting ovarian cancer heroically for seven and a half years.

 Junie B. Jones